LBHB/NEMS0/README.rst

 ===========

-This repository is being phased out and replaced by a "lite" and much more user-friendly version of NEMS.
+This repository is being phased out and replaced by a "lite" and much more user-friendly version of NEMS at https://github.com/LBHB/NEMS.
 If you need to maintain functionality of the orginal nems tools, you should install the nems_db libary, found here: <https://github.com/LBHB/nems_db/tree/nems0>

 **THIS REPOSITORY IS NO LONGER BEING MAINTAINED**